thoroc/vscode-extension-autoloadX/docs/prd/4-technical-assumptions-revised.md

     post-MVP feature.
 - **Key Risks for Investigation:**
   - **VSCode Profiles Conflict:** There is a risk of conflicting behavior with VSCode's built-in \"Profiles\" feature.
-    The interaction between AutoLoadX and Profiles must be investigated during the initial technical spike.
+    The interaction between AutoLoadX and Profiles must be investigated and documented during the initial technical spike.